 It is special to me because I learned through experience that God can and will “keep our minds” if we seek Him and trust Him.

-The picture below was taken last summer when our family went camping at Lake Huron.
+The picture below was taken two summers ago when our family went camping at Lake Huron.
 I am in no way a photographer, but this sunset was so gorgeous and so beautiful.
 It is just an example to me of the great things God has done in my life, and how He has blessed my journey through anxiety.

 The purpose of this blog is to help encourage other Christians who struggle with anxiety.
 God can bring you through to the other side, and you too can have peace.